This is article #22 out of 50 in The Startup Marketing Playbook.

 - What leads are likely to close at the highest price?

 For example, my team sells to gym operators.
 So if a gym owner or general manager is requesting a demo, that is a much stronger lead than a personal trainer.

 2. Use fields within the contact form

-Among the greatest assets for determining the quality of a lead is the data that we collect in the demo request form.
-We must include fields that a lead is willing to provide and help us determine lead quality.
+Among the greatest assets for determining the quality of a lead is the data that you collect in the demo request form.
+Include fields that a lead is willing to provide and will help determine lead quality.

 On my team, we look at the number of club locations (thus determining the size and monetary value of the deal) and billing system (we have strong partnerships with providers) as major qualification variables.
 We collect this data in our demo request form:

 3. Use hidden data about the contact’s behavior

-In addition to data we collect in form fields, we also have access to a myriad of data being tracked by our marketing automation system.
-This data is based on closed loop marketing, and all of the tracking that happens between a target entering our system as a lead and being nurtured into an MQL.
+In addition to data you collect in form fields, you also have access to a myriad of data being tracked by your marketing automation system.
+This data is based on closed loop marketing, and all of the tracking that happens between a target entering your system as a lead and being nurtured into an MQL.
 This data includes: